Causality-Based Scores Alignment in Explainable Data Management: Introduction

+{\sf CES} was first and successfully applied as an explanation score in data management in \cite{Causal_Effect}, as an alternative to {\sf Resp}, when the latter did not provide intuitive results.
+However, there are cases of queries and DBs for which {\sf Resp} returns more intuitive results than {\sf CES} \cite[chap.
+7]{QA_Caus_Salimi}.
+Accordingly, an analysis of their alignment is a relevant and interesting problem. \ In this work, {\sf CES} takes a prominent role.
+It has been less investigated by the data management community than the other scores.\footnote{{\sf CES} was extended in \cite{clear25} to arbitrary PDBs, as the {\em Generalized Causal-Effect Score}, and its general axiomatic properties and complexity were investigated.}

-The Shapley Value \cite{shapley1953original,roth1988shapley} is well-known in \emph{Coalition Game Theory} as a measure of the contribution of individual players to a shared {\em game (or wealth) function}.
-Each application of the Shapley value requires an appropriate game function.
-In \cite{Shapley_Tuple_Bertossi}, it was applied with the query itself as the game function, to quantify the contribution of tuples to a query answer. \ In \cite{Shapley_Tuple_Bertossi}, the same was done with the {Banzhaf Power-Index} \cite{banzhaf_value}.
+The Shapley Value is well-known in \emph{Coalition Game Theory} as a measure of the contribution of individual players to a shared {\em game (or wealth) function} \cite{shapley1953original,roth1988shapley}.
+In \cite{Shapley_Tuple_Bertossi}, it was applied with the query (Boolean or aggregate) as the game function, to quantify the contribution of tuples to the answer. \ The same was done with the {Banzhaf Power-Index} \cite{banzhaf_value}. \ Actually, in \cite{Shapley_Tuple_Bertossi}, it was established that {\sf CES} coincides with the Banzhaf Power-Index as applied to DBs.
+We denote this particular case of the latter with {\sf BPI}. \ The ``ordinal equivalence", i.e. induction of the same order, of general game-theoretic scores, e.g. of the Shapley Value and the Banzhaf Power-Index, has been investigated in game-theory \cite{freixas,freixas12}. \ However, those results do not provide useful information in our setting.\footnote{Those results basically reduce the problem of score alignment to that of alignment of the integrals defining them.}